-- 0.1 This document forms part of Stage 3 of the Airspace Change Proposal ACP-2021-006, which aims to facilitate Beyond Visual Line of Sight (BVLOS) take-off and landing of Remotely Piloted Air System (RPAS) from Keevil Airfield, Wiltshire in order to operate within the Danger Areas over Salisbury Plain Training Area. - 0.2 The aim of this document is to provide evidence to the CAA that the Change Sponsor has adhered to the process laid out in CAP 1616 for Stage 3 prior to the Consult Gateway.
-It aims to build upon the work undertaken during the Initial Options Appraisal in Stage 2 and develop the remaining airspace options in greater detail.
+- 0.1 This document forms part of Stage 4 of the Airspace Change Proposal ACP-2021-006, which aims to facilitate Beyond Visual Line of Sight (BVLOS) take-off and landing of Remotely Piloted Air System (RPAS) from Keevil Airfield, Wiltshire in order to operate within the Danger Areas over Salisbury Plain Training Area. - 0.2 The aim of this document is to provide evidence to the CAA that the Change Sponsor has adhered to the process laid out in CAP 1616 for Stage 4.
+It aims to build upon the work undertaken during the Full Options Appraisal in Stage 3 by applying considerations received during the Stage 3 Consultation and analyse the chosen airspace option to be taken forward for the final submission. - 0.3 Stage 3 Full Options Appraisal.
+The Full Options Appraisal (Ref.
+G) evaluated two Danger Area designs (simple and multi-sectored) against the 'do nothing' baseline.
+As per CAP 1616 the Sponsor also provided a preferred design option and Option 2 (simple Danger Area) was chosen at that stage. - 0.4 Stage 4 Final Options Appraisal.
+The Final Options Appraisal is an evolution of the Full Options Appraisal.
+Analysis of Option 2 will be refined with further quantitative and qualitative data used to support the key deductions.
+As a result of analysis of consultation feedback and an updated qualitative risk assessment the Sponsor will discount Option 3 and will not develop the Option further.
+Option 3 will still be appraised within this document in order to justify why the Sponsor has elected the simple shape over the multi-sectored design. - 0.5 The Options Appraisals have evolved in the following way: